Tiimber/terminal-notification/README.md

 - Configure title, subtitle and message (including using above mentioned regexp variables)
 - Choose what sound to play with the message
 - Set a max frequency for messages of each type
-- Send notifications on termination
+- Send notifications on startup and termination

 Project requirements: